gavr123456789/Lang-by-example/README.md

 9) if
 10) switch/pm (on tagged union if possible)
 11) array/list/both
-12) hash map
+12) hash вщтуmap
 13) import from other file

-Ready basic
+Ready basics
 * Gleam
 * Rescript
 * F#
+* Nim